Do you want to add your energies to pressuring the Australian government on the issue of refugee rights?

 Background

+Since 2013 refugees and asylum seekers were held in offshore detention on Nauru and in PNG, under Australia’s infamous Operation Sovereign Borders.
+Some were ‘Medevaced’ to Australia, but were then imprisoned in hotels and onshore detention centres.
+By 2022 most were released into the Australian community.
 Officially designated ‘transitory persons’, the refugees live amongst us mostly on bridging visas which give them work rights, but deny them the safety net of Centrelink Benefits and reliable access to Medicare.
 The Labor government’s position remains that they will never be allowed to settle in Australia, and so they must apply to a third country for resettlement.
 Some have gone to the USA, Canada and New Zealand; but others languish with no active application, often because they are too unwell or distressed about the prospect of yet another upheaval when they have begun to make connections, and build a life, in Australia.
-Some have waited 18 months since their interview with a third country, only to see their application rejected.
-All those on Nauru are to be brought to Australia by June 30 2023.
-The Australian government has washed its hands of about 60 who remain on PNG.
+Some have waited years since their interview with a third country, only to see their application rejected.
+The Australian government has washed its hands of dozens who remain on PNG.
 Meanwhile all these people, mostly young men, have lost a formative decade, and continue to mourn the squandering of their lives.

-Since it was elected in May 2022, the Albanese Labor government has made some significant changes to Australia’s treatment of refugees.
-Within weeks of taking office, they demonstrated how easy it is to be merciful, by granting permanency to the high profile ‘Biloela’ family, and Prime Minister Albanese made the most of a photo opportunity with them.
+There are still a small number of refugees in PNG, awaiting settlement in a third country or required to settle in PNG.
+Having mandated their prolonged incarceration on PNG, Australia has effectively washed its hands of them.
+Some are profoundly unwell, having experienced the compounding effects of the trauma of displacement, of incarceration and of powerlessness.
+New boat arrivals are now processed on Nauru, and there is huge secrecy around numbers, their situations, and the conditions they are subjected to on Nauru. er Albanese made the most of a photo opportunity with them.
 His government has granted pathways to permanent residency for about 18,000 people who arrived in Australia before Operation Sovereign Borders came into force, and who had been living for a decade in the community on TPVs (Temporary Protection Visas) and SHEVs (Safe Haven Enterprise Visas).
 But they have remained intransigent on the issue of those affected by Operation Sovereign Borders, cruelly insisting – after all that Australia has inflicted on them – that they are not welcome to make a home here.